borisding/universsr/README.md

         |-- utils                       # utilities used for both client & server
 ```

-This project structure is organized by having feature-first approach in mind.
-Thus, for any new features (the page), try to keep it as feature-based folder in `./src/app/pages`.
+This project structure is organized by pages in mind.
+Any new pages should be created in `./src/app/pages`.
 Things in common such as common styles or components can be kept in `./src/app/common` directory.

 **[Back to top](#table-of-contents)**